smorrrs/KQ-IV-Resources/kqiv_routes.md

 - “shut door”
 - “lock it”

-Dash to Genesta from crypt
+Dash to Genesta from crypt:
 - You should have 218 points at this point
 - Route: https://youtu.be/YVbpWlHylUE